Jun 14, 2023

 The challenges of the Rural Immersion Programme were logistics, food, time constraints, and travel.

 The Rural Immersion Programme could have been improved by focusing on learning by doing suggestive journal writing.
 The Programme would have been of great significance if major highlights, observations, and key learnings were discussed by the participants at the end of the day.

 Manjari Foundation awarded the certificate to all participants for participating in rural immersion.

 My short time in India with Manjari Foundation has taught me more about myself and the world we live in than all my years of schooling combined.
 Don’t believe everything you hear and everything you read just because it’s easier than seeking out the truth.
 You shouldn’t fear things you simply don’t understand or miss an opportunity to learn because you assume the counterpart has nothing to teach.
 Everyone in this world has something to offer, just as everyone in this world has something to learn.
 Step out of the dark and give the world and the people in it the opportunity to change your perspective, they may surprise you.
 Stand up for what you believe in so those that are afraid to speak up can realize their worth and draw the strength to pay it forward.
 Be free, be informed, and most important be EMPOWERED.

 Proud to have learned more about and represented the great work of the Manjari Foundation.

-Truly humbled to have had the chance of working and meeting people from the country of 🇮🇳.
-Their hard work and hospitality is unmeasurable.
-Thank you for such an amazing eye opening experience. @ Manjari Foundation @Red Stone City- Dholpur
+Truly humbled to have had the chance of working and meeting people from the country of India Their hard work and hospitality are unmeasurable.
+Thank you for such an amazing eye-opening experience. @Manjari Foundation @Red Stone City- Dholpur